junxit/us-congress-bills-116/metadata.md

 - Sen. Warner, Mark R. [D-VA] (W000805)

+## Committees (1)

+- House — Oversight and Accountability Committee

 ## Actions

 - 2019-03-07 — Introduced in Senate
 - 2019-03-07 — Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent. (consideration: CR S1746; text: CR S1746)
 - 2019-03-07 — Passed/agreed to in Senate: Introduced in the Senate, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.(consideration: CR S1746; text: CR S1746)
+- 2019-03-11 — Message on Senate action sent to the House.
+- 2019-03-11 — Received in the House.
+- 2019-03-11 — Referred to the House Committee on Oversight and Reform.